spencerpomme/codewars/README.md

 The reason why I choose the above three languages are:

-1. They seem to cover a broad spectrum of programming language paradigms
+1. They together seem to cover a broad spectrum of programming language paradigms
 2. I had most experience with the previous two and really like to learn the third
 3. I used/ will use them in study/research/work a lot.